 WHO IS THE FACILITATOR?

 The founder of ‘A Men’s Group’ and ‘Inner Work 4 Men’ is Greg Govinda, also known as Arjuna.
 I have been on my own journey of learning about the human condition for just on 40 years, after a nervous breakdown forced me to leave my original work as a school teacher at the age of 23.

 My journey gave me many rare and deep experiences in finding a connection to what was deep in my heart and many other very positive discoveries along the way.
 Since 1980 I have studied spirituality, Jungian psychology, Theosophy, Eastern philosophy and other transformational paradigms.

 For ten years I lived and worked alongside Tarajyoti Govinda, a spiritual healer and psychologist, and now enjoy a simple but rich life with my beloved wife, Dorthe Klar, in the mineral springs town of Daylesford, Victoria, Australia (about two hours from Melbourne CBD)

 Thus far I have authored three books ‘Towards the Lion’ (a memoir) – ‘After the Storm: embracing a transformative life’ (a book of contemplations) – and ‘Being Male: seeking peace‘ (a free eBook) on How men suffer and some Pathways to Peace’.
-Two are available, print on demand, from Amazon.com. and the eBook is available free from this website.
+Towards the Lion is now available by donation from Deva Wings Publications. (link here) and the eBook Being Male is available free from this website.

 Hoping I may be of some assistance to you.